 If you're like most of us, the Cessna 150 or 172 is a familiar reference point, as well as a common plane from which to step up to a Cardinal.
 So let's take a `76 RG for a flight from a 172 pilot's perspective.

 Preflight feels right at home.
 All the parts are in their usual places, with a couple of extra things like nose door integrity and dual status ports to review.
 The ailerons are missing those hinge pins and their little clips, the Cardinal uses real bearings.
-Dual tank drains, dual belly drains and an AD-mandated gascolator drain make this one of the most fuel-drainable Cessnas ever.
+Dual tank drains, dual belly drains and a gascolator drain make this one of the most fuel-drainable Cessnas ever.

 Look out for the trailing edge, the Cardinal wing is lower to the ground than a 172.
 At least it won't give you the trademark Cessna Diamond scar on your forehead: the flaps and ailerons have flat skins.
-You'll be thankful for this at wash- and-wax time, too.
+You'll be thankful for this at wash - and - wax time, too.

-The book useful load of 1026 lbs, although frequently reduced by radios and other toys, is enough for most situations and the highest useful load of any factory 200hp four-seater.
+The book useful load of up to 1026 lbs, although frequently reduced by radios and other toys, is enough for most situations and the highest useful load of any factory 200hp four-seater.
 Full seats with standard people leaves you just short of a full long-range tank.
-My wife and I can take along a normal (not standard) couple and a few bags, but if everyone has ski gear something has to stay home: either a person, gear or some fuel.
+My wife and I can take along a normal (not just standard) couple and a few bags, but if everyone has ski gear something has to stay home: either a person, gear or some fuel.
 With 6 hour tanks you can usually leave fuel home and complete the mission.

 At night you'll appreciate the larger number of lighting options.
 Post, glare-shield and overhead lights are available in many Cardinals, enough to make you wonder how you ever flew at night in most 172's.
 The switches and knobs may be lighted by an optional lighting panel.
 And for true class, check out the courtesy lights that light the ground below each wing for entry.